yammer/circuitbox/README.md

       # Customized Timer object
       # Use NullTimer if you don't want to time circuit execution
-      # Use MonotonicTimer to avoid bad time metrics on system time resync
       # This overrides what is set in the global configuration
-      execution_timer: SimpleTimer,
+      execution_timer: Circuitbox::Timer::Simple.new,

+      # Time source
+      # If your circuit store is not being shared by multiple machines, you can
+      # use TimeSource::Monotonic to avoid bad time metrics on system time resync.
+      # But if you are monitoring execution on multiple machines with a centralized
+      # circuit store, use TimeSource::WallClock.
+      time_source: Circuitbox::TimeSource::WallClock,

       # Customized notifier
       # overrides the default